JMAConsulting/biz.jmaconsulting.grantprograms/README.md

-The real project home is https://lab.civicrm.org/extensions/grantprograms
+The project home moved to https://lab.civicrm.org/extensions/grantprograms in November 2018.